-Co-Founder of the AGI Sentinel Initiative, AGISI.org, "a non-profit research institute dedicated to understanding intelligence in order to build beneficial AI and monitor the social and economic consequences to help improve the well-being of all humanity."
+Co-Founder of the AGI Sentinel Initiative, AGISI.org, "dedicated to understanding intelligence in order to build beneficial AI and risk/benefit analysis tools to monitor the social and economic consequences of AI to help improve the well-being of all humanity."

 Currently focusing on Artificial Intelligence, Robotics, Software Engineering methods and techniques, and Computer Science education.
 See my research interests for more.